EmSixTeen/norsk-tab-complete/README.md

 # norsk-tab-complete
 Replace regular letters with Norwegian letters using tab completion.

-Made for myself to input Norwegian letters (æ/ø/å) on a UK ISO layout without changing my Windows language settings, but should work on any and all setups.
+Made for myself to input Norwegian letters (æ/ø/å) and some diacritics used in Norwegian (ò, è and ô) on a UK ISO layout without changing my Windows language settings, but should work on any and all setups.

 Created with [AutoHotKey](https://github.com/AutoHotkey/AutoHotkey "AutoHotKey").
 The .exe is a direct compilation of the same code that's in the .ahk script.